 The History of Transgender Student Protections

 The Obama-enacted protections are relatively new and rose out of a debate that occurred in North Carolina over the law known as “HB2.”
 HB2 was passed in March 2016 as a direct response to an ordinance passed by the City of Charlotte that prohibited discrimination against people on the basis of sexual orientation or gender identity in public accommodations.
 There immediately rose an outcry from anti-LGBTQ people around the state that somehow sharing a public bathroom with someone who identifies as the same gender they do would be “dangerous.”
 The Republican-controlled state assembly in North Carolina passed HB2 and immediately saw national reaction.
 Large organizations, including the NBA, and other companies began to withdraw business from North Carolina because of the state-endorsed discrimination.
-As other states, like Mississippi, began to introduce their own HB2 laws, the Obama Administration moved to extend protections at least to students in public schools under Title IX.research tells us that often the violence and abuse experienced by transgender students is at the hands of their own teachers Click To Tweet
+As other states, like Mississippi, began to introduce their own HB2 laws, the Obama Administration moved to extend protections at least to students in public schools under Title IX.

 The Current Environment for Transgender Students

 Title IX is Part of the US Education Amendments of 1972, and it states: